 Glittering Renaissance cities, medieval hilltop castles, and rolling valley vineyards

 Tuscany conjures up images of rolling green landscapes, historic golden towns, and some of Italy’s best cities.
 It’s also home to a beautiful coastline where you can spend days on the beach, enjoying seafood and the relaxed atmosphere of the area.
 Couples will love the architecture and quiet landscapes, as well as pretty towns, while families will find activities like cycling, horse riding, and watersports.
+When it comes to choosing where to stay in Tuscany, there are some fantastic options.

 Holidays in Tuscany give you the opportunity to totally unwind.
 It’s home to wonderful vineyards where some of the country’s best wines are produced, as well as olive groves, orange fields, and small local farms.
 Spend your days admiring the 16th Century architecture of the town, stopping off in local boutiques, and family run restaurants where you can enjoy some of Italy’s best cuisine.
 When it comes to the evening, there are quiet bars where you can unwind with a cocktail, cool beer, or fine wine in hand.